raiden-network/spec/smart_contracts.rst

 - The system must work with the most popular token standards (e.g. ERC20).
 - There must not be a way for a single party to hold other user’s tokens hostage, therefore the system must hold in escrow any tokens that are deposited in a channel.
-- There must be no way for a party to steal funds.
-- The proof must be non malleable.
 - Losing funds as a penalty is not considered stealing, but must be clearly documented.
 - The system must support smart locks.
-- Determine if and how different versions of the smart contracts should interoperate.
-- Determine if and how channels should be upgraded.

 Data structures
 ===============